 By Tom Pawlak

-You can use a vacuum to remove fiberglass dust, but the discomfort may persist if fiberglass shards are imbedded in your skin.
+You can use a vacuum to remove fiberglass dust, but the discomfort may persist if fiberglass shards are embedded in your skin.
 The best way to get relief is to apply masking tape to the affected area, then gently pull it off.
 Embedded fibers will come away with the tape.
 The relief is almost instant.

 We have had satisfactory results using this method to remove fiberglass from between our fingers, the inner side of our arms and around our necks.
 However, you shouldn’t try this method on hairy areas, unless you are really desperate.